Should I Raffle My House?

 Just like the tombola draw at a summer fete, you ask people to pay a few pounds to enter your property raffle.
 Once all the raffle tickets have been purchased, someone will be the proud new owner of your house.
 The buyer would have paid a minimal amount for their new property and you’ll have avoided the need for an estate agent.

-Whoever wins may stamp duty fees included in the prize win.
+Whoever wins may not have stamp duty fees included in the prize.
 HMRC state that, for raffled homes, Capital Gains Tax is based on the open market value on the date of attaining the property.
 This means that if the winner of the property raffle was to sell their current house immediately there would likely be no Capital Gains Tax to pay.

 Win a house raffle

 Property raffling in the UK has only garnered popularity in the past couple of years.
 However, it is still not a mainstream notion.
 Although some properties in the high-value bracket have sold in raffles over the past two years, most draws have been met with varying degrees of success.
 One issue many people struggle with is meeting the ticket quota.
 For example, if you wanted to make £600,000 on your property and were charging £5 a ticket, you would have to sell 120,000 tickets.

 One notable example that pricked the media’s attention in 2018 was a £2.7 million prize draw for a castle in Scotland.
 Once expenses had been paid, the raffle had only raised £77,000 – way off the £2.7 million needed.
 Therefore, the cash was given to the winner instead of the property.

 If you want to sell your home via a raffle you will need to be aware there are many hoops to jump through.
 You will need legal advice to make sure everything is permissible before going ahead.
 The Gambling Commission released a warning in 2007 that revealed some improperly organised raffles have gone against gambling laws.
 These raffles are referred to as illegal lotteries.